 Infractions of this policy will be regarded as a basis for disciplinary action, up to and including exclusion from the School, whether the offender be a student or an employee.
 However, the School recognizes that alcoholism and other substance dependencies are highly complex illnesses, which under many circumstances can be successfully treated.
-If said infraction of the policy is the result of a substance dependency, the School may require the offender to seek treatment and rehabilitation as a condition of retention in the law school
+If said infraction of the policy is the result of a substance dependency, the School may require the offender to seek treatment and rehabilitation as a condition of retention in the law school community.

-82 This handbook is valid as of January 23, 2023 community.
 The School's emphasis is on rehabilitation, if possible, as a preferable alternative to exclusion.